Code-Institute-Submissions/OmarBedawi-Jordans_JulyResub/README.md

 The project still presenting 2 little bugs in the contacs.html page:
 1. in the form, the "Describe your shoes" area has the cursor not align at the top but in the middle
-1. the form is not having regular margin-bottom on all screen sizes despite I made lot of tentatives
+1. the form is not having regular margin-bottom on all screen sizes despite I made lot of attempts

 The site was also tested through different browser (Mozilla Firefox, Google Chrome and Microsoft Edge) and different screen sizes
 ![here](https://raw.githubusercontent.com/OmarBedawi/Jordans/master/images/screens.png?raw=true)